noirello/bonsai/docs/install.rst

 Install from source on Linux
 ----------------------------

-These notes illustrate how to compile pyLDAP on Linux.
+These notes illustrate how to compile PyLDAP on Linux.

 .. _requirements: